chrisycd/scDesignPop/README.md

 scDesignPop is a simulator for population-scale single-cell RNA-sequencing (scRNA-seq) data.
 By incorporating eQTL effects from genotype data with other covariates, scDesignPop has several key applications:

-- 1) performing eQTL power analyses at cell-type resolution,
+- 1) performing eQTL power analysis across cell types,

+- 2) benchmarking single-cell eQTL mapping methods with user-specified eQTLs,

-- 2) protecting genomic privacy by mitigating eQTL-based re-identification of individuals via linking attacks,
+- 3) protecting genomic privacy by mitigating eQTL-based re-identification of individuals via linking attacks

-- 3) simulating scRNA-seq data for new individuals using either simulated or real genotype data, and

-- 4) generating positive- and negative-control data for cell-type-specific eQTLs.

 <span style="color:blue"> **Detailed tutorials that illustrate various functionalities of scDesignPop are available at this [website](https://chrisycd.github.io/scDesignPop/docs/index.html)**</span>.
 The following illustration figure summarizes the workflow of scDesignPop: